 Type B

-Commonly known as a camper van, type B RV comes with all the amenities of a type A RV but in a much smaller size.
+Commonly known as a camper van, a type B RV has all the amenities of a type A RV but is much smaller.
 While there is enough room to stand up straight, the interior is a bit cramped.

 Similarly, unlike type A, this motorhome does not have a slide-out.

-The best part about this vehicle is that it’s the least expensive of the three.
+The best part about this vehicle is that it’s the least expensive.

 -